 How To Grow A Flowering Quince

-This plant does best when grown in well-drained, loamy, and acidic soil.
+This plant does best when grown in acidic, loamy, and well drained soil.
 Amending poor soils with compost will improve plant growth and vigor.

-These plants have moderate water requirements.
+These flowering quince shrubs have moderate water requirements.
 Mulching will help keep the soil moist and will be helpful for young plants that need to be kept watered until established.
 Water these plants at soil level to keep the foliage dry and healthy.

 Flowering quince shrub grows best in full sun to partial shade but generally flowers better in stronger light.
 Plants grown in warmer areas with stronger light will do better in limited light than plants grown in colder, more temperate climates.
 These plants are tolerant of a wide variety of temperatures, provided they are protected from strong winds and can be successfully grown in zones 4-9.

 These low-maintenance shrubs do require annual pruning as they can develop a tangled and untidy look if left to grow into their natural form.
 Pruning will encourage a neater, more upright growth form.
 The plant will spread slowly by suckers which can be removed.
-Prune this shrub in the spring after flowering, or later in the season after fruiting if you wish to harvest these attractive pomes.
+Prune this shrub in the spring after bloom season or later in the season after fruit production if you wish to harvest these attractive pomes.

 Pruning these plants also stimulates the production of more flowering spurs for the following flowering season.
 The quince bush often does not take well to frequent severe pruning and renovations should be made gradually, over a period of 2 or 3 years for best results.

 These plants are fairly resistant to diseases and pests, although the plant may play host to aphids, scales, and mites.
-Diseases such as fungal leaf spot and occasional fireblight may affect the plant, and chlorosis may occur if these plants are grown in alkaline soils.
+Diseases such as fungal leaf spot and occasional fireblight may affect the plant, and chlorosis may occur if these flowering quinces are grown in alkaline soils.

 The thorny nature of this plant can be looked at as a real asset and these plants make fantastic security hedges or barriers against unwanted animal traffic.
 By the same token, growers should avoid growing this plant in high traffic areas where people are likely to brush against it.

-This plant also looks great as a border or even an espalier plant.
+This multi stemmed deciduous shrub also looks great as a border or even an espalier plant.
 For those with patience, the flowering quince tree makes a great subject for bonsai, and cut flowers look wonderful when displayed in vases.

-While not as tasty as the true quince fruit, the fruits of this plant can be used to make jams, jellies, and preserves.
-In China, the plant has also been grown traditionally as a medicine plant, windbreak, and erosion control.
+While not as tasty as the actual quince fruits, the edible fruits of this plant can be used to make jams, jellies, and preserves.
+In China, the plant has traditionally been grown as a medicine plant, windbreak, and erosion control.
 (3)

 The flowers of quince bush are much enjoyed by pollinators like hummingbirds and butterflies.
-Unfortunately, the foliage of this shrub is also enjoyed by hungry deer and rabbits.
+Unfortunately, the dark green foliage of this shrub is also enjoyed by hungry deer and rabbits.

 The flowering quince is a beautiful and hardy deciduous shrub that can be grown down to USDA hardiness zone 4.
-The thorny nature of this plant makes for a great security hedge but care should be taken when growing it in areas of the garden that get a lot of traffic.
+The thorny nature of this plant makes for a great security hedge, but flowering quince care should be taken when growing it in areas of the garden that get a lot of traffic.